jefftranter/3dmodels/HeathkitKnobs/README.md

 knob-small: Small sized knob used on test equipment and radios like the Heathkit HR-10B.

-pointer: White pointer that is mounted under the large knob on some models.

 knob-medium-concentric: Medium sized knob designed to have the small knob mounted concentric to it.
 The center knob is usually coloured red.

+pointer: White pointer that is mounted under the large knob on some models.

+handle: Small handle used on a lot of Heathkit test equipment.

 The .scad files are the original OpenSCAD files that were created by hand.
 The .stl files were generated from OpenSCAD and are suitable for